An international phenom is perhaps the only thing that will draw more intrigue during the MLB Winter Meetings than the Stanton rumors.

 — Jon Morosi (@jonmorosi) November 15, 2017

-As a team last season the Cardinals had 43 saves – Colome led the majors with 47.
+As a team last season, the Cardinals had 43 saves – Colome led the majors with 47.

 The St. Louis Post Dispatch notes that those talks could very easily “shift” to include third baseman Evan Longoria.
 But again, conversations involving Longoria, like Colome, could be contingent on one man and his no-trade clause.

-If the Cardinals are able to obtain the Miami slugger they would create a log-jam in their outfield.
+If the Cardinals are able to obtain the Miami slugger it would create a log-jam in their outfield.
 A quick look at the 40-man roster and you’ll see that St. Louis has five capable MLB outfielders.
 They do not ‘need’ Stanton.
 However, when you have a chance to get an organizational-changing player like him, you go for it.

 Dexter Fowler and Stephen Piscotty are locked up through 2021 and 2023, respectively.
 Randal Grichuk is entering his first year of arbitration and is projected to earn $2.8MM next year.
 And Tommy Pham burst onto the scene last year with a .306/.411/.520 slash line after never truly being considered a top-prospect.
 In fact, Pham was a 27-year-old rookie in 2015.